Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 - **Use a popular style guide**
 - Answer questions about your style

+[Airbnb's code style guide](https://github.com/airbnb/javascript) is a very popular style guide for JavaScript.
+However, it does not support TypeScript at the moment.

-We are going to use [Airbnb's code style guide](https://github.com/airbnb/javascript), but feel free to explore other options.
+Since we are going to be using TypeScript, we will select the [Standard code style guide](https://github.com/standard/eslint-config-standard-with-typescript).

 7. What format do you want your config file to be in?